covalenthq/refiner/docs/metrics.md

 brew services restart prometheus
 ```

-Monitoring can be setup (for example) by plugging the endpoint serving in prometheus-format into influxdb, which is plugged into grafana.
+Monitoring can be setup (for example) by plugging the endpoint serving in prometheus-format into a grafana plugin, which can be viewed in grafana - sliced and diced further as per need per metric.

 ## Metrics